wrmilling/k3s-gitops/default/README.md

 [Pi-hole](https://pi-hole.net/) is a DNS resolver that likes to help you block ads as well.
 This implementation uses MetalLB to expose the DNS server on its own dedicated IP, allows authenticated and secure ingress through nginx-ingress and authelia, and has implemented DNS-over-HTTPS (DoH) for secure querying.
 I also use it to do DNS resolution on internal domains.

-* [pihole/pihole-helm-values.sops.yaml](pihole/pihole-helm-values.sops.yaml) - Encrypted helm values for Pi-hole
+* [pihole/pihole-helm-values.sops.yaml](pihole/pihole-helm-values.sops.yaml) - Encrypted helm values for Pi-hole.
-* [pihole/pihole.yaml](pihole/pihole.yaml) - HelmRelease for Pi-hole from mojo2600 on GitHub
+* [pihole/pihole.yaml](pihole/pihole.yaml) - HelmRelease for Pi-hole from mojo2600 on GitHub.

 ## Valheim

 A battle-slain warrior, the Valkyries have ferried your soul to [Valheim](https://www.valheimgame.com/), the tenth Norse world.
 Besieged by creatures of chaos and ancient enemies of the gods, you are the newest custodian of the primordial purgatory, tasked with slaying Odin’s ancient rivals and bringing order to Valheim.
 Dedicated server deployment.

-* [valheim/valheim-pvc.yaml](valheim/valheim-pvc.yaml) - PVC for valheim game data and configuration
+* [valheim/valheim-pvc.yaml](valheim/valheim-pvc.yaml) - PVC for valheim game data and configuration.
-* [valheim/valheim.yaml](valheim/valheim.yaml) - HelmRelease for Valheim dedicated game server
+* [valheim/valheim.yaml](valheim/valheim.yaml) - HelmRelease for Valheim dedicated game server.
+* [valheim/volsync.yaml](valheim/volsync.yaml) - Restic backup definition for Valheim via Volsync.